SPinti-Software/rfcs/0000-template.md

 - Introducing new named concepts.
 - Explaining the functionality largely through examples.
 - Explaining how CC+ programmers should *think* about the feature and how it should impact on the way they use it.
 The impact should be explained in as concrete a way as possible.
-- Explaining how the feature fits into use and the relationship between its different parts.
+- Explaining how the feature of the language or the kernel fits into use and the relationship between its different parts.
 - If applicable, provide examples of error messages, depreciation warnings or migration advice.
 - If applicable, describe the differences between teaching this functionality to existing CC+ programmers and to new CC+ programmers.
+To clarify: the existing programmer will    have to learn a new feature every time there is one.
+Whereas the new programmer will learn with the existing features and those added before he arrived in the project.
+Also, the existing programmer can serve as a referent when the new programmer experiences difficulty with the task.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation